Joice Maduaka

-Amuilka Joy (Joice) Maduaka (born 30 September 1973) is a British track and field athlete, who competes over the 100, 200 and occasionally 400 metres.
-She holds the record for winning the most medals of any athlete at the British Athletics Championships, standing at 22 medals to date, including being the 100 metres champion six times, and the 200 metres champion a further three times.
+Amuilka Joy (Joice) Maduaka (born 30 September 1973) is a British former track and field athlete, who competed over the 100, 200 and occasionally 400 metres.
+She holds the record for winning the most medals of any athlete at the British Athletics Championships, with 22 medals, including being the 100 metres champion six times, and the 200 metres champion a further three times.

 Athletics career

 Maduaka finished third behind Catherine Murphy in the 200 metres event at the 1995 AAA Championships but it was not until 1998 that she returned to the podium becoming the British 100 metres champion after winning the British AAA Championships title at the 1998 AAA Championships.
 Later that September, she represented England and won a bronze medal in the 4 x 100 metres relay event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.

-In 1999 Maduaka won both the 100 and 200 titles at the 1999 AAA Championships.
+In 1999, Maduaka won both the 100 and 200 titles at the 1999 AAA Championships.
 This led to selection for the Great Britain team in the 2000 Summer Olympics.

 Maduaka regained the 100 metres AAA title in 2002, followed by a second Commonwealth Games appearance when she was selected to represent England at the 2002 Commonwealth Games in Manchester, which resulted in a second bronze medal in the 4 x 100 metres relay.

 Another 100 metres AAA title was added in 2003 and the 200 metres title in 2004.
 At the 2004 Olympic Games in Athens, Maduaka represented Great Britain again in the 200 metres event.

 There was a general improvement in the overall standard of women's sprinting in Britain and Maduaka was faced with domestic challenges from athletes such as Abi Oyepitan.
-In 2006 Maduaka was not selected for the Commonwealth Games, but instead ran in the World Indoor Athletics Championships.
+In 2006, Maduaka was not selected for the Commonwealth Games, but instead ran in the World Indoor Athletics Championships.
 During 2006, she burst back onto the scene, setting new personal bests.